charge75/PojavOptimize/README.md

 # PojavOptimize

 A collection of mods to improve the performance and user experience of PojavLauncher.
-This repository was originally assembled by PojavLauncher Discord moderator Chuck Norris as a response to low performance on certain devices.
+This repository was originally assembled by Discord moderator Chuck_Norris_ as a response to low performance on certain devices.

 The mods in this pack include: